Use QuickBooks Online for Your Simple Point of Sale Solution

 You can either email the receipt or print it.
 Being web-based, printing is as simple as printing to any connected printer or downloading a PDF.
 I'm assuming that since I was able to select whatever paper size that my printer was capable of, then this should work with any thermal printer.
 By selecting the "Fit to page" setting, I was able to get a full version of my receipt on a smaller footprint.

 This solution works best if paired with QuickBooks payments.
-Unlike using Square or Stripe where the swiped rate can be at least 2.75%, with QuickBooks Payments your swiped rate can be as low as 1.6%.
+Unlike using Square or Stripe where the swiped rate can be at least 2.75%, with QuickBooks Payments your swiped rate can be as low as 1.5%, and that is for all types of cards including Amex!
 You also save yourself a major headache because your credit card transactions are batched and the deposit is automatically recorded in QBO.
 The fees are not subtracted from the deposited amount but are rather charged and recorded separately in your QuickBooks checking account register.
 These get matched automatically in Banking, making the reconciliation with the bank statement only taking seconds!

 Mobile?
 No problem!
 Mobile Credit Card Readers work with QuickBooks Online and QuickBooks GoPayment (which also imports payments into QBO if you don't want users in QBO).
 If you don't want all the sales transaction detail in QBO, then GoPayment would be ideal to import all the payments to a generic Customer in QBO and then just create one invoice for the same customer broken out into the general sales items for the day.
 Unfortunately, GoPayment doesn't do the automatic batch deposit, so I recommend sticking with just using the QBO app for Android or iOS, which would work great on a tablet.